This page gives an overview of the Render Elements available in V-Ray that contain lighting information.

-V-Ray Lighting Render Elements are a group of elements that store lighting information from the scene.
-Each element can be individually adjusted during the compositing phase to change the look of the render as desired without the need for re-rendering the scene.
-The following lighting render elements are supported by V-Ray for Modo:
+V-Ray Lighting Render Elements provide a comprehensive set of individual channels, each containing a separate component of lighting from the scene.
+Each element can be individually adjusted during the compositing phase, to change the Beauty pass as desired without the need for re-rendering.

 - Lighting - Stores direct lighting information from lights in the scene, including the diffuse contribution.

 - Light Select - Stores direct lighting information from user-selected lights in the scene; can also be limited to the light's raw, diffuse, or specular contribution.

 - Raw Lighting (Light Raw) - Stores the effects of direct lighting on scene objects without the diffuse contribution.